mbrossar/SE2-3-/README.md

 Associating Uncertainty to Extended Poses for on Lie Group IMU  Preintegration with Rotating Earth
 ==================================================================================================

 This repo contains provides Python scripts that implement the major equations from the [paper](https://arxiv.org/pdf/2007.14097.pdf) mentioned above.
 The GTSAM fork related to the papier is available at this [url](https://github.com/mbrossar/gtsam).
-The repo also contains [supplementary material](https://github.com/mbrossar/SE2-3-/raw/master/supplementary_material.pdf) that provides detailed proofs along with comprehensive technical derivations of the paper.
+The repo also contains [supplementary material](https://github.com/mbrossar/SE2-3-/raw/master/supplementary_material.pdf) that provides detailed proofs with comprehensive derivations of the paper.

 Paper Overview [ArXiv paper](https://arxiv.org/pdf/2007.14097.pdf)
 ---------------------------------------------